Thursday, November 14, 2024

 Darin’s musical swerves are a large part of his legacy.
 The guy cracked the rock ’n’ roll market with a few hit singles (the first of which, “Splish Splash,” was also labelled as a novelty record because of its lyrics).
 Then, less than a year into his fame, he decided to do a 180 and release an album of him performing in the “popular standards” mode (later called everything from “middle of the road” to “lounge”) titled “That’s All.”

 His final “break,” of which much is made because it was so extreme, was the point in October 1968 when he shed his toupee and tux jacket, grew a mustache, and later started wearing a denim jacket in his nightclub gigs; privately, he soon purged his possessions and moved to a small trailer in Big Sur.
-Darin did come back to the “Vegas side” of things within after he had major heart surgery in ’71, but he continued to cover songs by newer songwriters (Laura Nyro, Randy Newman, Neil Diamond, et al) and include newer songs he loved in act for the rest of his career, until his early death at 37 in 1973 of the heart trouble that had plagued him all his life.
+Darin did come back to the “Vegas side” of things for good after he had major heart surgery in ’71, but he continued to cover songs by newer songwriters (Laura Nyro, Randy Newman, Neil Diamond, et al) and include funkier and harder-edged songs he loved in his act for the rest of his career, until his early death at 37 in 1973 of the heart trouble that had plagued him all his life.

 Darin began acting with roles in TV series.
 His first role was in the dramedy “Hennesey” (1959-62) starring Jackie Cooper.
 At this point Bobby was perfectly willing to basically play himself in a fictional setting.
 Here he plays a pop star who is drafted into the Navy and then tries to get out by pretending he’s sick.